 You’ll need to fill in our contact form as a first step.
 We’d love to hear from you.

 You’ll find our dates etc. in the Calendar.
-During these strange times we are meeting online, weekly rather than fortnightly, for one hour rather than two, every Thursday at 8.15.
+At time of writing (November 2020) we are meeting online, weekly rather than fortnightly, for one hour rather than two, every Thursday at 8.10.
 Meetings are on Zoom and we’ll send you a link once you have made contact.
-Subscription is £25 for the term.

 Please disregard most of the other information below, which describes what we do in normal times.